 Edina Realty Legal:

 Across the country, the real estate industry has seen a significant increase in the efforts of cyber-criminals to steal money out of real estate transactions.
-These scams are ever-changing, but here are the general elements of the most common fraud attempts we have seen recently:
+These scams are ever-changing and include posting fraudulent advertisements for rental properties seeking to steal from innocent renters and scammers pretending to be owners of vacant land with the intent of absconding with the buyer’s money.
+Perhaps the biggest scam (and potentially, most devastating) involves wire fraud.
+Here are the general elements of how that works:

 - A fraudster will send a malicious email that seeks to trick the recipient into providing personal information (often a username and password) or clicking on a link or an attachment that contains a virus, infecting the recipient’s computer.

-- The goal of the email is to gain access to computer systems of someone involved in a real estate transaction (like a buyer, seller, real estate agent, or closer).
-Once the access is given, criminals can log in to learn details of that upcoming transaction.
+- The goal of the email is to gain access to the computer systems of someone involved in a real estate transaction (like a buyer, seller, lender, real estate agent, or closer).
+Once access is given, criminals can log in to learn the details of that upcoming transaction.

 - With those details, the criminal can create an email that appears to be from a legitimate source.
 Typically, this email asks the buyer or a closer to wire funds into an illegitimate bank account.